Peter Cushing's Baron Frankenstein Takes A Turn For The Terrible....And Must Be Destroyed

-Brandt dies, but Frankenstein is able to figure out a crude way to perform a brain transplant placing Brandt's brain another body.
+Brandt dies, but Frankenstein can figure out a crude way to perform a brain transplant placing Brandt's brain another body.
 The cured Brandt finds himself trapped in a new body - sane, but unable to return to his former life.

 At his core, Baron Frankenstein is hideously selfish and, yes, destructive.
-Baron Frankenstein has to be destroyed to put a stop to the awful nets his experiment cast, nets that capture innocent people who are used for the Baron's vices.
+Baron Frankenstein has to be destroyed to put a stop to the awful nets his experiment cast, nets that capture innocent people used for the Baron's vices.
 The nobleman is hardly noble.
 He cares about nothing and no one but himself.
-Frankenstein remains a destructive force who ruins the lives around him are destroyed once they come in contact with the Baron and his awful experiments and plans.
-Venturing into territory "man was not meant to know" and trampling on the territory of God has long since been the sins Dr. Frankenstein is continually guilty.
+Frankenstein remains a destructive force that ruins the lives around him ends up destroyed once they come in contact with the Baron, and his awful experiments and plans.
+Venturing into territory "man was not meant to know" and trampling on the area of God has long since been the sins Dr. Frankenstein is continually guilty.
 Overlooked is the sin of selfishness he embodies.

 Frankenstein is single-minded in focus and desires nothing more than to conduct his experiments.
 He is obsessed with arriving at his long-sought goal of conquering death.
-What may have started out as a noble goal, a goal with intentions of helping humanity, does nothing but ruin and destroy any life that come in contact with Frankenstein.
+What may have started as a noble goal, a goal with intentions of helping humanity does nothing but ruin and destroy any life that comes in contact with Frankenstein.